snowplow/advanced-analytics-mobile-accelerator/content/_index.md

 #### Who is this guide for?

 - Data practitioners who would like to get familiar with Snowplow data.
-- Data practitioners who would like to set up tracking in a mobile hybrid app and learn how to use the Snowplow mobile data model to gain insight from their customers' behavioural data as quickly as possible.
+- Data practitioners who would like to set up tracking in a mobile app and learn how to use the Snowplow mobile data model to gain insight from their customers' behavioural data as quickly as possible.

 ***

 #### What you will learn

-In approximately 2 working days (~13 working hours) you can achieve the following:
+In approximately 10 working hours you can achieve the following:

 - **Upload data -** Upload a sample Snowplow events dataset to your Snowflake warehouse
 - **Model -** Configure and run the snowplow-mobile data model
 - **Visualise -** Visualise the modeled data with Streamlit
-- **Track -** Set-up and deploy tracking to your hybrid mobile app
+- **Track -** Set-up and deploy tracking to your mobile app
 - **Next steps -** Gain value from your own pipeline data through modeling and visualisation